 the STARS system shows the application to be Under Review by

 - All applications should be changed to Reviewed once the hiring manager has reviewed the applications for minimum qualifications.

 - Applicants that will be interviewed should be changed to Interviewed .

 - Those applicants that are considered finalists should be marked as Finalists.

-- Once your applicant has sucessfully undergone the CBC and the Hiring Proposal has been approved and your candidate has accepted the job, change the status of all applicants EXCEPT the Finalist to Not Hired.
+- Once your applicant has successfully undergone the CBC and the Hiring Proposal has been approved and your candidate has accepted the job, change the status of all applicants EXCEPT the Finalist to Not Hired.
 Note: HR will update Finalist to Hired status upon receiving the hiring form.

-An application must go through various statuses to show the decisions made for applicants for the job This information will become historical information for the job posting.
+An application must go through various statuses to show the decisions made for applicants for the job.
+This information will become historical information for the job posting.
 Not only will HR review the information, but in rare instances we receive Open Records Requests, this information may be pulled for documentation.

 When marking an applicant as a finalist, your choices will be listed in a drop down box.
 When completing the Hiring Proposal tab, be very specific when justifying your salary offer.
 All of this information will be your defense if your decision is challenged.
 Remember: You are the person they will look to for answers.

 Yes.
 It is there to give you an overview of the diversity of your applicant pool.
 If you feel your applicant pool is not diverse and not reflective of the population, you may want to re-open your search and target specific ethnic groups.